Impossible measurements revisited: Signalling

+of some self-adjoint operator $O_3\in\mathfrak{A}(\mathcal{R}_3)$.
+Note that Caoimhe does not need to communicate the results of her measurement to Aoife and Beolagh.

+Recall that Aoife's local actions cannot influence Beolagh in our setup.
+If Beolagh can determine in \emph{any} way that Aoife has kicked the state, then causality is violated, thus implying that some part of the preceding protocol \emph{cannot} be implemented in a lab.
+Mathematically, a dependence on Aoife's actions in Beolagh's measurement amounts to a dependence on the kick strength $\gamma$ in Beolagh's expectation value $\langle O_3 \rangle$.
+That is, if $\langle O_3 \rangle$ is a function of $\gamma$ we have a \emph{superluminal} signal.
+Crucially, such a dependence can only be due to Caoimhe's measurement, as if she had not measured we would have $\rho_{\gamma}=\rho_{\gamma}'$, and hence $\langle O_3 \rangle = \text{tr}( \rho_{\gamma} O_3 ) = \text{tr}( \rho_0 O_3 )$, using the fact that $[U_{\gamma} , O_3 ]=0$. $\langle O_3 \rangle$ is clearly independent of $\gamma$ in this case.
+The above protocol then serves to test whether \emph{Caoimhe's} ideal measurement of $O_2$ is possible in the region $\mathcal{R}_2$.

-The signalling protocol, as seen from the lab frame, is as follows.
-The initial state of the shared quantum system is $\rho_0$.
-First, Aoife applies a local unitary ``kick'' $U_\gamma=e^{i\gamma O_1}$, $O_1\in\mathfrak{A}(\mathcal{R}_1)$, of ``strength'' $\gamma\in\R$: $\rho_0\mapsto \rho_\gamma=U_{\gamma}\rho_0U_\gamma^{\dagger} $.
-Then Caoimhe measures $O_2\in\mathfrak{A}(\mathcal{R}_2)$ with measurement resolution $\mathcal{B}$.
-Since there is no communication between Caoimhe and the other parties, $\rho_\gamma\mapsto\rho_{\gamma}'=\mathcal{E}_{O_2,\mathcal{B}} (\rho_\gamma)$.
-Finally, Beolagh measures the expectation value, $\langle O_3 \rangle = \text{tr}(\rho'_\gamma O_3)$, of some operator $O_3\in\mathfrak{A}(\mathcal{R}_3)$.
-Caoimhe does not need to communicate the results of her measurement to Aoife and Beolagh; they need only know that Caoimhe will perform her measurement in order to signal one-another.
-This signal will take the form of a dependence of the expected value of Beolagh's measurements on Aoife's strictly local actions.
-That is, $\langle O_3 \rangle$ is a function of $\gamma$.
-Since Aoife's actions are spacelike to Beolagh's measurement, such a dependence constitutes a \emph{superluminal} signal.
-We are using spacetime causality here to separate Aoife and Beolagh as ultimately we have in mind measurements in QFT.
-However, we shall address operators in non-relativistic quantum theory and one could simply consider them as isolated laboratories -- Aoife and Beolagh only have access to their respective factors of the Hilbert space -- imposing that there be no signalling in the usual sense that Aoife's local actions cannot affect Beolagh's statistics.
+It is worth noting that we are using spacetime causality here to separate Aoife and Beolagh as ultimately we have in mind measurements in QFT.
+However, we shall also address operators in non-relativistic quantum theory.
+In that case one could simply consider them as isolated laboratories -- Aoife and Beolagh only have access to their respective factors of the Hilbert space -- imposing that there be no signalling in the usual sense that Aoife's local actions cannot affect Beolagh's statistics.